Hi, I’m Jasmin.

 In 2015, I received an award for my work. 🎉🎉🎉

-I’ve also written about retail intelligence, climate change, astronomy, comic books, green architecture, waste management, wildlife science, spacesuit design, Asian-American food, the British royal family, and the psychology of trolls.
+I’ve also written about retail intelligence, climate change, astronomy, comic books, green architecture, waste management, wildlife science, spacesuit design, Asian-American food, the British royal family, and the psychology of online trolls.

 Fun fact: The New York Times once quoted me as an expert on ethical pet ownership.